tshepang/blog/content/zerofree-rocks.md

 this case), that is all valid data.
 What needs to happen is for the data that is not allocated to be over-written with zeroes... enter [zerofree] which does just that.
-After it was done, my compressed image shrinked from ~400MB to ~80MB.
+After it was done, my compressed image shrunk from ~400MB to ~80MB.
 The original was about 2GB.

   [zerofree]: https://packages.debian.org/sid/zerofree